kubernetes/kubernetes/docs/accessing-the-cluster.md

 connecting to other services running on Kubernetes cluster.
 In kubernetes, the [nodes](../docs/node.md), [pods](../docs/pods.md) and [services](services.md) all have their own IPs.
-In many cases, the node IPs, pod IPs, and some service IPs on a cluster will not be routable outside from a machine outside the cluster, such as your desktop machine.
+In many cases, the node IPs, pod IPs, and some service IPs on a cluster will not be routable, so they will not be reachable from a machine outside the cluster, such as your desktop machine.

 ### Ways to connect
 You have several options for connecting to nodes, pods and services from outside the cluster: